Frequently Asked Questions

 Our Doctor of Medicine program is suitable for individuals who aspire to become compassionate and skilled physicians.
 Prospective students with a strong academic background, a passion for healthcare, and a commitment to making a positive impact on patient well-being are encouraged to consider our program.

-The MD program at Trinity School of Medicine requires MCAT scores from U.S. applicants.
+Medical College Admissions Test (MCAT) scores are required for all U.S. citizens, nationals, and eligible permanent resident applicants and encouraged for everyone else.
 The admissions committee takes a holistic approach, considering various aspects such as academic achievements, personal experiences, letters of recommendation, and medical school interviews to assess an applicant’s suitability for the program.

 Yes, graduates of our MD program are eligible to pursue licensure and practice medicine in the United States.
 Trinity School of Medicine is a CAAM-HP accredited Caribbean med school, ensuring that our graduates meet the necessary standards for licensure.
 The school provides support and guidance to help graduates navigate the U.S. and Canadian licensing process.